Skanem whistleblower channel

 Att: Granskingsenheten (Forensics), Stortovet 7, Postboks 1156 Sentrum, NO-0107 Oslo, Norway

 You may report anonymously, but when doing so you must be aware that the receiver cannot give feedback.

 Proper investigation may prove difficult if the information provided cannot be tested or verified and the investigator is unable to obtain further information from the whistleblower.

 - All reports are taken seriously

 - No whistleblowing will be subject to reprisals

 - Non-anonymous whistleblowing will get timely feedback and information about the process

-PwC will perform a preliminary evaluation and quality assurance of all notifications received through the Whistleblower Channel before delivering an initial report to EVP Organisation, HR & CSR at Skanem HQ.
+EY will perform a preliminary evaluation and quality assurance of all notifications received through the Whistleblower Channel before delivering an initial report to CEO at Skanem HQ.
 If the report reveals conditions that require investigation, an investigation team will be appointed.

-However, appropriate disciplinary or legal action will be taken in against any person who is found to have made a disclosure maliciously that they know to be untrue, or without reasonable grounds for believing that the information supplied was accurate.
+Skanem will take appropriate disciplinary or legal action against any person who is found to have made a disclosure maliciously that they know to be untrue, or without reasonable grounds for believing that the information supplied was accurate.